-The operational effectiveness and efficiency of all erosion and sediment control measures specifically required by the certified ESCPs, must be maintained throughout the duration of earthworks activity, or until the site is permanently stabilised against erosion.
+The operational effectiveness and efficiency of all erosion and sediment control measures specifically required by the ESCPs referenced in Condition 17, must be maintained throughout the duration of earthworks activity, or until the site is permanently stabilised against erosion.
 A record of any maintenance work must be kept and be supplied to the Council on request.